Clean Water & Sanitation

 Accountability and results of the EMW water system model are insured by the Output-Based Approach, where funders such as the World Bank provide reimbursement for a water system only after its functionality is tested and a requisite number of household connections verified.
 While most villagers pay for their monthly water usage, the program subsidizes the costs of pipe connections and fees for water delivery to the neediest through its “Poorest of the Poor” program.

 The program’s critical sanitation component supports hygiene behavioral change by promoting awareness of practices such as hand washing, installing hand washing stations in schools and building hygienic latrines in communities with existing EMW water systems.
 Providing better sanitation greatly augments the benefits of the water systems, because lack of sanitation increases the risk of disease, directly jeopardizing the health of the entire community.
-To date, EMW has helped finance the construction of 2,500 latrines in partnership with Watershed Asia and USAID.
-Since the Clean Water & Sanitation Program’s inception, EMW has built over 213 water systems and brought improved sanitation to almost 62,500 people.
+To date, EMW has helped finance the construction of 13,000 latrines in partnership with Watershed Asia and USAID.
+Since the Clean Water & Sanitation Program’s inception, EMW has built 250 water systems and brought improved sanitation to over 65,000 people.

 “Our family was sick constantly, especially the children.
 The new water system changed our lives.
 We’re healthy now and can go to work and school.
 We can finally give our children a better future." - Doan Quuc Thanh, Quang Nam Province